Figure out your needs

 1. Introduce yourself and your situation and mention how long you have been looking.

-2. Mention that "the moment we walked in, we... fell in love..." with this house.
+2. Mention that "the moment we walked in, we fell in love with this house", etc.

-3. If you are getting married and are planning a backyard wedding, mention that and how this home would help you with that.
+3. If you are getting married and are planning a backyard wedding, mention that and how this home would help you with that goal.

 4. Use descriptive language to paint a picture of how you see yourself in this house or neighborhood.

-5. Tell the sellers which features really stand out for you.
+5. Tell the sellers which features really stand out to you.

-7. Tell them how you'll take care of the house and appreciate how they've taken great care of it so far.
+7. Tell them how you'll take care of the house and remark on how they've taken great care of it so far.